โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Fritzlar Army Airfield (FRZ) is an active military installation operated by the German Army (Bundeswehr) in northern Hesse, central Germany.
 Located near the town of Fritzlar, the airfield serves as the primary home base for the Kampfhubschrauberregiment 36 'Kurhessen' (Attack Helicopter Regiment 36).
-The facility features a single 2,444-meter paved runway and is a critical hub for German Army Aviation, supporting air reconnaissance, transport, and logistical missions.
+At 1,345 feet elevation, the facility operates a single 1,043-meter (3,422-foot) rock asphalt runway (12/30) and is a critical hub for German Army Aviation, supporting air reconnaissance, transport, and logistical missions.
 The terminal infrastructure at Fritzlar is strictly military-grade and not open to the general public.
 There are no civilian passenger facilities, retail shops, or commercial dining outlets available on the premises.
 The airfield is equipped with specialized military hangars, maintenance bays for the Eurocopter Tiger and MBB Bo 105 fleets, and operational briefing rooms for flight crews.
 Security is extremely tight, with access restricted to authorized Bundeswehr personnel, NATO partners, and official government delegations.
 All flights arriving at or departing from the airfield are subject to strict military air traffic control protocols.
 There are no scheduled commercial airline services operating at Fritzlar Army Airfield.
 All air traffic is limited to military helicopter operations, state aviation, and occasionally authorized private charters with special prior permission (PPR).
 Ground transportation into Fritzlar and the nearby city of Kassel is restricted to military vehicles or pre-arranged authorized transport.
 For civilian travelers visiting the region, the nearest major commercial hub is Frankfurt Airport (FRA), located approximately 130 kilometers to the south, which is accessible via the Kassel-Wilhelmshรถhe railway station.

 ๐Ÿ”„ Connection Tips